 The shift wasn’t a loss—it was a strategic recalibration.

-Today’s market rewards:
+Today’s apparel market rewards:

 💬 Stability and clarity are sometimes smarter than aggressive expansion.